Wednesday, 5:30 PM – 7:00 PM: 1st Grade through 7th Grade

 Age requirements: need to be six-years-old by September 1st or in the First Grade at their regular school to enter.
 First Grade is a prerequisite for receiving the Sacraments in 2nd Grade.

-First Graders can choose to attend Faith Formation classes in the Assumption School building on Wednesday evenings from 5:30-7:00 PM or virtual.
+First Graders can choose to attend Faith Formation classes in the Assumption School building on Wednesday evenings from 5:30-7:00 PM.
 Through learning of the goodness of God, and the love of Jesus, the children respond to God in friendship and prayer.
 View the overview of the entire year here.

 .
 Click here for more information about CGS.

-Second Grade classes are offered on Wednesdays from 5:30-7:00 PM or virtual.
+Second Grade classes are offered on Wednesdays from 5:30-7:00 PM.
 The preparation for First Reconciliation and First Holy Communion begins in First Grade and the Sacraments normally take place in the Second Grade.
 Weekly attendance in the First and Second Grade Faith Formation classes is part of the preparation process.

 For an overview of the year, click here.